Wian47/Portfolio/README.md

 - Links to GitHub repository and live demo (if available)
 - Detailed view with additional information

-### Theme Switching
+### Enhanced Dark Mode

 The site offers both light and dark themes that respect the user's system preferences but can also be toggled manually.
-Theme choices are saved to local storage for persistence between visits.
+The dark mode has been specially optimized to eliminate visual artifacts and ensure a seamless experience.

 ### Responsive Layout

 The design adapts to different screen sizes:
 - **Desktop**: Full layout with multiple columns
 - **Tablet**: Adjusted spacing and layout
-- **Mobile**: Single column layout with mobile navigation
+- **Mobile**: Single column layout with mobile navigation and optimized timeline display

+### Interactive Timeline

+The learning path timeline provides a visual representation of my educational journey and certification path, with:

+- Animated timeline dots
+- Smooth reveal animations
+- Special styling for future goals
+- Mobile-optimized layout

 ## Customization